- If you dropped your iPhone in water (or some other liquid), there are ways to fix it before you rush to Apple.

 (e) Can I attempt a DIY water damage repair?

-While we certainly don’t recommend this method to fix water damaged iPhones, we know there are some daredevil folks who would want to attempt fixing it themselves.
-The good folks at iFixit have written an in-depth guide if you choose to attempt DIY repair.
+While we certainly don’t recommend this method to fix water-damaged iPhones, we know there are some daredevil folks who would want to attempt fixing it themselves.
+The good folks at iFixit have written an in-depth guide if you choose to attempt a DIY repair.
 In addition to buying a few specialist tools, you need to get some 90% isopropyl alcohol to soak your damaged parts.

 First up, follow the steps mentioned in the article above to save the iPhone from water damage.
 It is still possible to recover iPhone data even if the device is totally dead.
 Even if you’ve tried everything and you think your device is beyond repair, there’s still hope.
 If you have an iTunes or iCloud backup, you can restore data from that backup.

 For that, you need access to another iPhone. iTunes can restore your data to a new phone using the backup.
 What if you don’t have another phone to restore the data to?
-You should try one of those iPhone data recovery software and use the existing iTunes backup to manually scan for lost data.
+You should try one of that iPhone data recovery software and use the existing iTunes backup to scan for lost data manually.